hyperledger/fabric-private-chaincode/tlcc/README.md

         invokableCC2CC: true
 ```

-## Start the peer
+## Starting the peer

-Make sure `LD_LIBRARY_PATH` points to the enclave lib.
+When starting the peer make sure that `LD_LIBRARY_PATH` points to the enclave lib.

-    $ LD_LIBRARY_PATH=/path-to/fabric-secure-chaincode/tlcc/enclave/lib bin/node start
+    $ LD_LIBRARY_PATH=/path-to/fabric-secure-chaincode/tlcc/enclave/lib .build/bin/node start

 ## Join the channel

-This prototype currently supports a single channel.
+This prototype currently supports a single channel only.
 Start with using
 `configtxgen` to create a new channel and let your peer join it.
 Next,
 call tlcc (mis)using query operation to join the channel.
 See example
 below.